achambaz/tlride/_book/abcd.md

 for  $\psi_{0}$ of  (asymptotic)  level  $95\%$, and  check  if the  empirical coverage is satisfactory.
-Note that if  the coverage was exactly $95\%$, then the number of confidence intervals  that would contain $\psi_{0}$ would follow a binomial  law with parameters  `iter` and  `0.95`, and recall  that function `binom.test` performs  an exact  test of  a simple  null hypothesis  about the probability of success  in a Bernoulli experiment against  its three one-sided and two-sided alternatives.
+Note that if  the coverage was exactly $95\%$, then the number of confidence intervals  that would contain $\psi_{0}$ would follow a binomial law  with parameters 1000 and `0.95`,  and recall that function `binom.test` performs  an exact  test of  a simple  null hypothesis  about the probability of success  in a Bernoulli experiment against  its three one-sided and two-sided alternatives.